CapsAdmin/NattLua/README.md

 -- x is still 1 here because the mutation = 1 occured in a certain branch
 ```

-This happens because `true` is true as opposed to `true | false` and so there's no uncertainty of what x is inside the if block or after it.
+This happens because `true` is true as opposed to `true | false` and so there's no uncertainty in executing the if block.

 # Analyzer functions

-Analyzer functions are lua functions bounded to the analyzer.
+Analyzer functions help us bind advanced type functions to the analyzer.
 We can for example define math.ceil and a print function like this:

 ```lua
 analyzer function print(...)